 The main relics of the Temple is the Thangka of Avalokitesvara embroidered with thousands of pearls.
 It is said to have made by the Princess Wencheng. this is one of three Thangkha made by her. other relics are the speaking statue of Tara.

-While you are Traduk temple you will find lots of stall outside the temple selling products made of Tibetan local Jade.
+While you are Traduk temple you will find lots of stall outside the temple selling products made by Tibetan local Jade.

 Samye Monastery in its longer Name is called Samye Mingyur Lhunki Drupye TsuklaKhang.
 The monastery is in the Dranang county in Lhoka prefecture, it lies on the northern side of the Yarlung Tsangpo river.

 Samye monastery was built in the mid-eighth century by Tresong Detsen. he invites Santarakita and Padmasambhava from India to revitalize?
 Buddhism in Tibet.
 Santarakita was first invited to Tibet but he could not subdue the rebellious Bon practitioners and Later Padmasambhava? was invited to do the task.
 Initially, the Santarakita tries to build a Monastery on the auspicious Samye site.
 But the walls would always collapse after reaching the certain point. this makes local believe there was a demon nearby making the trouble.
 Later Padmasambhava was invited and he subdues the demons and the construction was complete with the help of the demon. the construction of the monastery took about three years.

 After the constructions of the monastery and subdue of the rebellious Bon practitioner, This gives a new beginning to the Buddhism in Tibet.
 Later seven boys ordain the monkhood by Padmasambhava. those are the first Tibetan Buddhist monks.
 The monastery is the first Buddhist institution in Tibet.